syntasso/kratix/README.md

 ### Quick Start

-We recommend that you follow this tutorial to see the power of Kratix's multi-cluster deployment capabilities.
+We recommend that you follow the tutorial below to see the power of Kratix's multi-cluster deployment capabilities.
 We understand that some users require a simpler getting started experience.
-For those who wish to deploy Kratix in "single-cluster mode" follow [this guide](docs/single-cluster.md).
+For those who wish to deploy Kratix in "single-cluster" mode, or a non-KinD installation, follow [this guide](docs/single-cluster.md).

 ### Prerequisites
 - A reasonably powerful computer.
 We test on:
     - Linux(Mint), i7, 16GB, KinD on native Docker.
     - Mac, i7, 32GB, KinD on a Docker Desktop VM(6 vCPU / 24GB).
 - Install Kubernetes-in-Docker(KinD).
 See [the quick start guide](https://kind.sigs.k8s.io/docs/user/quick-start/).
 Tested on 0.9.0 and 0.10.0.
+See the [Quick Start](docs/single-cluster.md) for non-KinD installations.
     - Ensure no KinD clusters are currently running. `kind get clusters` should return "No kind clusters found."
 - Install Kubectl.
 See [the install guide](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Tested on 1.16.13 and 1.21.2.